merttosun/perfanalytics/README.md

 - perfanalyticsAPI
-	- perfanalytics api is a restful api whic saves data, poster from performanceAnalyzer.js and returns specific filtered data
+	- perfanalytics api is a restful api which saves data, poster from performanceAnalyzer.js and returns specific filtered data
 - perfanalyticsdashboard;
 	- perfanalyticsdashboard is a dashboard which show perf related metrics in a visualized way